-Earnings-related unemployment allowance or basic unemployment allowance?
+Earnings-related unemployment allowance or general social security benefit?
 Unemployed persons can apply for benefits from their unemployment fund or Kela

-If you become unemployed, you are laid off or you are self-employed but have no work, register as an unemployed jobseeker with the employment services of your municipality of residence immediately.
-After that, you can receive unemployment benefits from Kela or your unemployment fund.
+If you become unemployed, you are laid off or you are self-employed but have no work, register as an unemployed jobseeker with the employment services in your municipality immediately.
+After that, you can apply for unemployment benefits from Kela or your unemployment fund.

 Four facts about unemployment benefits